-Please use the buttons below to see more information on Exeter Chiefs and matches between Irish and Chiefs over the years.
+Please use the buttons below to see more information on Exeter Chiefs and matches between Exiles and Chiefs over the years.

 The hosts were not sublime by any means but produced the sort of performance that the rugby public have come accustomed to seeing this season and deserved their 18-11 victory.